 Relieving the embankment

-The footbridge was prefabricated at the site in Koudekerk aan de Rijn, delivered to the station and hoisted into position in a single movement.
-The bridge has a span that is long enough that it avoids having to rest on the embankment, with two heavy-duty shoring towers supporting the footbridge on either side of the track.
+The railway footbridge was prefabricated at the site in Koudekerk aan de Rijn, delivered to the station and hoisted into position in a single movement.
+The railway footbridge has a span that is long enough that it avoids having to rest on the embankment, with two heavy-duty shoring towers supporting the railway footbridge on either side of the track.

 Use of temporary GEDA P18S passenger lifts